-Instructors teaching general education shall hold a bachelor's degree at a minimum and shall be assigned based on their major and minor academic preparation.
-Instructors at a minimum shall have earned 15 semester or equivalent hours of coursework through a combination of hours from associate's, bachelor's, and/or graduate level coursework in the area of their teaching assignment.
+Instructors teaching general education shall hold a master's degree at a minimum and shall be assigned based on their major and minor academic preparation.
+Instructors at a minimum shall have earned 18 semester or equivalent hours of coursework in the area of their teaching discipline.

 Instructors teaching courses other than general education shall hold bachelor's degrees at a minimum and shall be assigned based on their major and minor academic preparation and/or related experience.
 However, exceptions to the bachelor's degree requirement may be justified for instructors who have demonstrable current exceptional professional level experience in the assigned field, professional certification(s), letters of recommendation or attestations from previous employer(s), letters attesting to this expertise from professional peers not connected to the college, real examples of previous success in the field such as published work, juried exhibits and shows, evidence of a professional portfolio accepted by the college and available for review, and other significant documented experience relevant to the courses to be taught.
 Minor or related degrees could be considered but will not be the sole determining factor.
 Duration of time associated with this alternative justification is dependent on the quality and significance of the work experience.
 The institution must be able to justify the assignment of any instructor who does not hold a bachelor's degree in the assigned teaching field.

-In addition to the bachelor's degree requirements outlined above, at least one-half of the courses, including those core courses common to nonacademic degree or nondegree programs, shall be taught by faculty members holding graduate degrees, professional degrees such as J.D. or M.D., or bachelor's degrees plus professional certification.
+In addition to the degree requirements outlined above, at least one-half of the courses, including those core courses common to nonacademic degree or nondegree programs, shall be taught by faculty members holding graduate degrees, professional degrees such as J.D. or M.D., or bachelor's degrees plus professional certification.
 This calculation does not apply, however, to courses in fields in which graduate degrees, professional degrees, or professional certifications are not generally available.